osuushi/JPEllucent/README.md

 # Browser Support

-JPEl will work fully in any modern browser that supports canvas pixel manipulation and the MutationObserver API.
+JPEllucent will work fully in any modern browser that supports canvas pixel manipulation and the MutationObserver API.

 In browsers without adequate canvas support, the `JPEl.getFallbackURL` will be called to transform the JSON URL.
 By default, this simply changes the extension to "png".
-So if you keep your original PNG files next to the JPEl JSON files, the default behavior will serve them to older browsers.
+So if you keep your original PNG files next to the JPEllucent JSON files, the default behavior will serve them to older browsers.
 Of course, you can overwrite `JPEl.getFallbackURL` to return a different URL if needed.

-If MutationObserver is not available, JPEl will not attempt to fetch images that are added after page load.
+If MutationObserver is not available, JPEllucent will not attempt to fetch images that are added after page load.
 If you need to support dynamically added images in browsers without MutationObserver, you have four options:

 1. Use a shim for MutationObserver.